lowRISC/opentitan/hw/ip/otbn/dv/rig/README.md

 ### Initialised data

-The generated program is designed never to trigger architecturally unspecified behaviour.
+The generated program is designed never to trigger architecturally unspecified behavior.
 It might trigger errors, but its execution will never depend on things like the initial contents of the register file or uninitialised memories.